 Read this line twice:

-The pre-workout starts when the last workout ends.
+Pre-workout nutrition starts when the last workout ends.

 As soon as that workout is done you have to do everything in your power to restore your energy, recover optimally and get your mind in gear for the next training session.
 Same goes for hockey:

-The pre-game starts when the last game ends.
+Pre-game nutrition starts when the last game ends.

 You owe that to your team and to your coach.
 As soon as your last game ends you should be doing everything in your power to come back 100% ready to rock for the next game.